Find Affordable College Courses

 Read full report on Film, Video & Photographic Arts at The Graduate Center, CUNY

-University of Cincinnati - Main Campus came in at #7 in this year’s edition of the Most Popular Film, Video & Photographic Arts Graduate Certificate Schools ranking.
-UC is a fairly large public school located in the city of Cincinnati.
+University of Cincinnati - Main Campus did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a graduate certificate.
+It came in at #7 on the list.
+UC is a very large public school located in the large city of Cincinnati.

 Women make up 50% of the film majors at the school.